 - Do not pet a service animal; petting a service animal when the animal is working distracts the animal from required tasks.

 - Do not feed a service animal.
 The service animal may have specific dietary requirements.
 Unusual food or food at an unexpected time may cause the animal to become ill.

 - Do not deliberately startle a service animal.

 - Do not separate or attempt to separate a partner/handler from his or her service animal.

 The Department of Justice (DOJ) is explicit that the following animals are not considered service animals under the ADA and ADAAA:

 - Any animal besides dogs (though there is a special provision permitting miniature horses in some cases);

 - Animals that serve solely to provide a crime deterrent effect; and

 Comfort animals are not covered by the ADA; they fall under the Fair Housing Act (FHA) and the U.S. Department of Housing and Urban Development regulations.
-Any student with a comfort animal needs to work with the Dean of Students and designees.
-All decisions are made on a case by case basis.
+Any student requesting an accommodation for an emotional support animal must submit a request through the Office of Accessibility Services.
+All decisions are made on a case-by-case basis.
 Pets are not allowed in any campus buildings under Clarkson University policy.